Jefferson County Courts – A Practical Guide to Court Records and Services

 Jurisdiction

-The Probate Court has exclusive jurisdiction over the administration of decedent estates, the probate of wills, guardianships of incompetent adults and minors, conservatorships, adult and minor name changes, adoptions, marriage licenses, and minor settlements.
+The Probate Court has exclusive jurisdiction over decedent estate administration, the probate of wills, guardianships of incompetent adults and minors, conservatorships, adult and minor name changes, adoptions, marriage licenses, and minor settlements.

 Searching Probate Records

 The court offers a free online probate records search covering estates, guardianships, and other probate filings.
-Users can search by case number, party name, or filing date.
+Search by case number, party name, or filing date.
 In-person searches are available Monday through Friday, 8:30 a.m. to 4:30 p.m.

 Obtaining Copies

-- Method: Copies may be requested in person at the fourth-floor clerk window, by mail with a written request and payment, or — for certain documents — through the online portal.
+• Method: Request copies in person at the fourth-floor clerk window, by mail with a written request and payment, or for certain documents through the online portal.

 Confidential Probate Records